Deir al-Asad: Crusader, Ayyubid and Mamluk periods

+In 1283, Burchard of Mount Sion referred to St. George de la Beyne as "a village called Sangeor" located five leagues from Acre "in between the mountains, in a very rich, fertile and pleasant valley".
+He also noted that "it was believed" that Saint George was born in the village.
 The combined site of Deir al-Asad and Bi'ina remained inhabited under the Mamluks.
 The historian al-Qalqashandi (d.
-1418) noted it was a village of the Sajur district and contained a monastery.
-A Mamluk source active as the Islamic head judge of Safad in the 1370s, Shams al-Din al-Uthmani, noted that the monastery treated the mentally ill.
+1418) noted it was a village of the Sajur (Shaghur) district and contained a monastery.
+The Islamic head judge of Safad in the 1370s, Shams al-Din al-Uthmani, noted that the monastery treated the mentally ill.

 Ottoman period

 Endowment to Muhammad al-Asad

 According to Ottoman waqf (religious endowment) documents from 1838 and likely as early as the 16th century, historical accounts, and local folklore, Deir al-Asad was granted to the 16th-century Sufi sage Shaykh Muhammad al-Asad, who was also known as Ibn Abd Allah al-Asadi, and bore the alternative epithets al-Safadi (of Safed) or al-Biqa'i (of the Beqaa Valley).
 The waqf documents maintain that Sultan Selim I (r.
 1512–1520) was the grantor.
 On the other hand, the Damascene historian al-Burini (d.
 1615), who was in turn copied by the historian Muhammad al-Muhibbi (d.
 1699), and the village tradition hold that Sultan Suleiman (r.
 1520–1566) was the grantor.
 The modern historian Aharon Layish considers the former version to be correct.
 Selim, a sultan with strong Sufi sympathies who particularly favored Ibn Arabi, to whose Sufi school Shaykh al-Asad belonged, granted the village, then known as Deir al-Bi'ina or Deir al-Khidr (deir is Arabic for monastery and al-Khidr is a name used in Arabic to refer to St. George) soon after his conquest of the coastal cities of Syria from the Mamluks in 1516.